Infraste03/KGE_RS/README.md

 The standalone SASRec model was tuned independently on this dataset.

-An enriched Fashion v1 Knowledge Graph was also constructed for the ablation experiments by adding engineered price and popularity information.
+An enriched Fashion-Random Knowledge Graph was also constructed for the ablation experiments by adding engineered price and popularity information.

-## Fashion v3
+## Fashion-Heavy

-Fashion v3 changes the user-selection strategy.
+Fashion-Heavy uses a different user-selection strategy from Fashion-Random.

-Instead of randomly sampling users, users are selected to improve coverage of the Fashion macro-categories.
+Instead of randomly sampling users, users are ranked according to the number of distinct Fashion macro-categories in their interaction histories and, secondarily, by their number of interactions.

 The resulting dataset contains: